SoFi Checking and Savings Account 2023 Review

 That is six (6) times the standard deposit insurance limit.

 How is that possible?

-Currently, SoFi partners with six different banks (the names of these banks don’t appear to be listed on the company’s website).
+Currently, SoFi partners with six other banks.
 Funds kept in your account are swept to one or more partner banks.
 All of these banks offer FDIC insurance.

 Because of this partnership, you’ll receive up to $250,000 of protection per bank.
 Or, up to $1.5 million in total FDIC insurance.

 Granted, many people don’t need this much protection.

 If you do, the money in SoFi deposit accounts provides peace of mind.
 You’re not likely to find this level of insurance elsewhere.

 Earn a Competitive Yield on Your Cash

 Another special feature of the SoFi deposit accounts is the ability to earn a much higher yield on your balance.

 This is a major plus if you maintain a large balance in your checking or savings account.